I Am Project Outline

 Directly aimed at schools, PRU’s, colleges, universities, prisons, statutory, non-statutory, public bodies and community organisations.
 The project is tailored to the establishment and its participants, aimed at young people, hard to reach youths as well as students studying Law, sociology and Criminology.

 Note: The project consists of the documentary and workshop, but can be purchased separately.
 The workshop outline can be seen below.

 I Am Project

-6 weeks intense workshop covering crime and consequences in a very unique way.
+Is 7 sessions, covering crime and consequences in a very unique way.
 The workshop is a PowerPoint presentation based on the novel written by Stephen titled I’m a Gun.
 The workshop analyses the perceptions of life through the eyes of those on the streets, the many factors that lead to anti-social behaviour and its affects, street culture and violent crime on individuals, families, relationships and communities.
 This workshop gives an in-depth physiological and psychological look into street culture.

 - session 1: Intro